gopal2812/EPAIAssignment9/README.md

     This function generates the symbol for the faker company.
 The function takes the company name as its input and generates 2 random integers within the length of the string, capitalizes the character in those positions and returns a string by joining all the capitalizd letters.
 This is done to keep the company symbol unique.

 ### stock_market
-    Initially we create a market capital by creating random N values.
-Then we create random weights which is normalized so that their sum equals 1.
-Once that is done, we start creating the stock exchange values.
-The open values for each Company would be the Market capital multiplied by the weights.
-The high value is obtained by multiplying the open value with a unform random number between 0.85 and 1.15.
-Similarly, the close value is obtained by multiplying the open value with a uniform random number between 0.75 and 1.15.
-    Conditions are checked whether the open value > high and if the high < close in which case it is assigned to those values.
-The calculated values are stored in a named tuple and displayed.
-The start of the day value is given by multiplying each value in open with the weights and finding the sum.
-Similar procedure is done for obtaining the values for high and close.
     The function returns a tuple with all the N profiles, start of the day value, highest of the day value and close.

 ## Tests
    ------